houndci/hound/CONTRIBUTING.md

     `./bin/setup`

+    **NOTE:** If you don't need Hound to communicate with your local machine, you may skip steps 2-5.
+    Designers, you don't need ngrok for the purpose of making css changes and running the app locally.

-1. Sign up for a free [ngrok] account and create a `~/.ngrok` file with the
+1. Ngrok allows GitHub to make requests via webhook to start a build.
+Sign up for a free [ngrok] account and create a `~/.ngrok` file with the following:
-   following:

     `auth_token: <your-token>`